stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- 5) You might make money with AMD, but not as much as with Nvidia, the price will rally back to match its financial performance and it will underperform.
+\- 5) You might make money with AMD, but not as much as you would with Nvidia, the price will rally back to match its financial performance and it will underperform.

 &nbsp;